 - In your final semester you may take as few credits as required to complete your degree as long as you register for at least one credit.

-Do not register for fewer than the required number of credits or withdraw from a course without first receiving permission from your international student adviser in the Office of Student Services.
+Do not register for fewer than the required number of credits or withdraw from a course without first receiving permission from your international student adviser.
 Part-time studies could jeopardize your stay in the U.S. and make you ineligible for F-1 benefits.

-Federal law requires you to carry "registration" documents at all times, including your I-20 and I-94 card.
-For day-to-day purposes, we suggest that these documents be kept in a secure location.
-However, if you are traveling within the U.S. you should carry these documents with you.
-If you are traveling by air, train, bus, or ship, you may be required to produce these documents before boarding.
+Federal law requires you to carry registration documents at all times, including your I-20 and I-94 card.
+For day-to-day purposes, we suggest these documents be kept in a secure location.
+However, you should carry these documents with you if you are traveling within the U.S. If you are traveling by air, train, bus, or ship, you may be required to produce these documents before boarding.
 Keep photocopies of all your documents in a separate location in the event your documents are lost or stolen.

 Your passport must be valid at all times.
 Keep your passport and other important documents in a safe place.
 Report a lost or stolen passport to the police, as your government may require a police report before issuing a new passport.
 To renew or replace your passport, contact your country's consulate in the U.S.

 Your admission to the U.S. is for the time during which you are pursuing a full course of study and making normal progress toward your degree; or engaging in authorized practical training following completion of studies, plus 60 days to prepare to depart the U.S.

 If you complete your current program of study and plan to continue at Saint Mary’s in another program (for example, changing from a bachelor's degree to a master's degree), this change must be reported to immigration, new financial documents must be obtained, and your I-20 must be updated.
 Contact your international student adviser before completing your current program for procedures.

 If you change your major (for example, from Management to MBA), report this change to your international student adviser, and a new I-20 will be issued to you.